There are two types of authorised third party provider (TPP):

-Account Information Service Providers (AISPs)– Also known as aggregators, these are companies that allow you to see a consolidated view of your different financial accounts (e.g. money management tools)
+Account Information Service Providers (AISPs)– Also known as aggregators, these are companies that allow you to see a consolidated view of your different financial accounts (e.g. money management tools).

-TPP services work by accessing your online banking using your Tesco Bank security details, so you should always ensure that a company is authorised by the FCA, or another European regulator, to provide these services.
+These services may be offered by new apps, or even from larger financial service providers.
+In January 2018, these services became regulated by the Financial Conduct Authority (FCA).
+TPP services work by accessing your online banking using your Tesco Bank online banking security details, so you should always ensure that a company is authorised by the FCA, or another European regulator, to provide these services.

 You should also do your own research to ensure you are comfortable that the TPP is legitimate.

 The TPP should explain what services it is providing you and how it will use your data.
 You will need to give explicit consent for the TPP to act on your behalf as we’ll treat any instruction from it as an instruction from you.